SWIM MEET PROCEDURES:

 - Swimmers are encouraged to check with the coaches after they swim an event to receive helpful tips and pointers, but may not sit at the coaches table.

-- Concessions, including bottled water, soda, and snacks will be available for purchase at all pools, both home and away.
-However, you are welcome to bring your own.
+- Concessions, including bottled water, soda, and snacks may be available for purchase at all pools, both home and away.
+You are welcome to bring your own food and drink.
 Alcohol is not permitted at any Northland Swim Conference meet.

 After the Meet: